arthijayaraman-lab/crease_ga/docs/casestudy1.rst

    Figure 3.: Definitions of structural features relevant to this case study.
 Structural features are a set of physical descriptors that fully define a 3 dimensional (3D) structure of the system.
 For a system of nanoparticles with dispersity in both size and shape, we identify a set of five structural features as shown above.

 During this step it is important to spend some time and think about the expected output from CREASE.
 The final output from CREASE is going to be multiple sets of structural features that are identified in this step.
+If the user wishes to use the CREASE method only to analyze the dispersity in particle size, then mean aspect ratios for all 3000 structures can be kept constant at a value desired by the user and the standard deviation of the aspect ratios can be set to 0.0 for all 3000 structures.

 Step 2:	Generating 3D Structures for Varying Values of Structural Features
 ----------------------------------------------------------------------------